For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 15.2.
 Fei Bo Snow Beer

-Similar to the above establishment but in another nightlife area of Ipoh – Ipoh Garden East!
+Like the above establishment but in another nightlife area of Ipoh – Ipoh Garden East!

 Tasty Chinese-style dishes are on the menu here as well.
 They have salt baked chicken and this fascinating curry bread combo!